Woodland Improvement Grant – Habitats and Species

 - applications contribute to a landscape scale project.
 You must clearly explain how the proposed activities will help towards the delivery of the project

-- applications can clearly demonstrate that the proposed activities, in a SSSI/Natura designated woodland not currently meeting 'favourable' condition, will help towards bringing 100 per cent of the feature into 'favourable' condition and is identified by Forestry Commission Scotland and Scottish Natural Heritage as a priority.
+- applications can clearly demonstrate that the proposed activities, in a SSSI/Natura designated woodland not currently meeting 'favourable' condition, will help towards bringing 100 per cent of the feature into 'favourable' condition and is identified by Scottish Forestry and Scottish Natural Heritage as a priority.
 Contact your local conservancy office to confirm your application meets this requirement

 How to claim